trychlos/pwix-accounts-ui/README.md

     A reactive data source.

+- `pwixAccounts.i18n.namespace()`

+    This method let anyone get the `pwix:i18n` namespace of the `pwix:accounts` package.

+    With that name, anyone is so able to provide additional translations.

 ### Blaze components

 Besides of the `acUserLogin` template already invoked, the *accounts* package exports following templates: